simedw/ur/README.markdown

 To automatically rerun clang or gcc with the missing flags:

     % ur -- clang test.c
-        reruning with missing flag : -lm
+        rerunning with missing flag : -lm
 Build
 =====